rown89/sickBot/README.md

 # SickBot

-Discord Bot handle Italian covid data provided by Protezione civile.
+Discord Bot to handle Italian covid data provided by Protezione civile.
 This bot use Python and matplotlib to dynamically generate stackedbar and radar charts images of the data.

-* Code is provided as an example, without an .env file you cant run this project. *
+* Code is provided as an example, without an .env file you cant run this project.

 pm2 install typescript

-Start Bot interface
+Start Bot interface:
 pm2 start ecosystem.config.js --env production --name sickBot

 Start Bot Backend: